danielgroves/danielgroves.net/_posts/2013-03-20-business-cards.md

 published: true

 title: Business Cards
-excerpt: A preview of my new business cards, some rethought on the Moo service and 10% off
+excerpt: A preview of my new business cards, some thoughts on the Moo service, and 10% off
 ---

 After deciding I would like to do more freelance work I figured it was time I started to try and make better use of networking events such as [DigPen][1] in order to spread my name around.
 This, in truth, is part of the reason I decided to redesign my portfolio website recently; I didn't feel I should try and sell myself on things that I've not even found time to put into practice on my own website.